NairAbhishek1403/Rough-Terrain-Navigation/README.md

 ## FUTURE IMPLEMENTATION
 1. Implementing dynamic obstacle avoidance.
-2. Enhance mapping of rough terrain.
+2. Enhance mapping of rough terrain by Triangular Mesh Map.
-3. Changing the existing control system of the bots
+3. Changing the existing Pure Pursuit Controller with a Model Predictive Controller.
-4. Using the concept of reinforcement learning.
+4. Exploring Toolboxes like Parallel Computing and LIDAR.

 <!-- CONTRIBUTING -->